gmmorris/gmmorris.github.io/_posts/2019-02-13-a-night-as-primary-at-unruly.md

 <section>
 The job of _Primary on Call_ ends at the start of the workday, as the team assemble for morning standup and production issues can be picked up by the team as a whole; but that doesn't mean our story ends here.

-As this post is about how we handle production incidents, I feel it is worth covering how my team approached investigating the incident and presumably, if you have read this far, you're also curious what the issue dragging down our _Ad Exchanges_ actrually was.
+As this post is about how we handle production incidents, I feel it is worth covering how my team approached investigating the incident and presumably, if you have read this far, you're also curious what the issue dragging down our _Ad Exchanges_ actually was.

 As I walked into the office in the morning the team had already assembled at our _Agile Board_, where the team maintains the lifecycle of our *User Story* cards (White), *Technical Development* cards (green), *Research* cards (Blue) and when needed *Incident* cards (Red).
 _Ad Exchanges_ that can't stay up for longer than half an hour definitely qualifies as an *incident*, and so the team had already began to write up the suitable *Incident* card.